-The October 2017 memorandum from the JMC(EN) acknowledges the need for common frameworks to be in place and noted that such frameworks will recognise devolution in Scotland, Wales and Northern Ireland.
-We note that areas in which common frameworks are anticipated comprise highly regulated areas of policy implemented by EU Directives, Regulations and Decisions and transposed by UK Acts and subordinate legislation, Scottish Acts and Scottish subordinate legislation; as well as a number of administrative, non-statutory arrangements.
+We note that the October 2017 memorandum from the JMC(EN) acknowledged the need for common frameworks to be in place and noted that such frameworks will recognise devolution in Scotland, Wales and Northern Ireland.
+Areas in which common frameworks are anticipated comprise highly regulated areas of policy implemented by EU Directives, Regulations and Decisions and transposed by UK Acts and subordinate legislation, Scottish Acts and Scottish subordinate legislation; as well as a number of administrative, non-statutory arrangements.

-We note that the memorandum agreed by the JMC(EN) requires to take into account of the White Paper on Legislating for the Withdrawal Agreement between the United Kingdom and the European Union (Cm 9674) (paragraph 67) and also the White Paper on the Future Relationship between the United Kingdom and the European Union (Cm 9593) (paragraph 56), while recognising the recommendations of the Public Administration and Constitutional Affairs Committee's report Devolution and Exiting the EU: Reconciling Differences and Building Strong Relationships (HC1485).
+We note that the memorandum agreed by the JMC(EN) requires to take into account the White Paper on Legislating for the Withdrawal Agreement between the United Kingdom and the European Union (Cm 9674) (paragraph 67) and also the White Paper on the Future Relationship between the United Kingdom and the European Union (Cm 9593) (paragraph 56), while recognising the recommendations of the Public Administration and Constitutional Affairs Committee's report Devolution and Exiting the EU: Reconciling Differences and Building Strong Relationships (HC1485).
 In addition, the memorandum requires to be amended to take account of the changes which were made to the European Union Withdrawal Bill as it progressed through Parliament.
-The bill received the Royal Assent on 26 June 2018 and is now the European Union (Withdrawal) Act 2018.
+The Bill received Royal Assent on 26 June 2018 and is now the European Union (Withdrawal) Act 2018.

-The Cabinet Office published in late 2017 a list of 111 points where EU Law intersects with devolved matters.
-This has been supplemented by the publication of the UK Government's Frameworks analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland on 9 March 2018.
-This analysis sets out the UK Government's provisional assessment of areas of EU law that intersect with devolved competence in each devolved administration.
-We note that 24 of the policy areas in question are subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.
-A number of these areas relate to agriculture.
+The Cabinet Office published in late 2017 a list of 111 points where EU law intersects with devolved matters.
+This has been supplemented by the publication of the UK Government's Frameworks analysis: breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland on 9 March 2018.
+24 of the policy areas in question were identified as being subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.
+The Cabinet Office published in April 2019 a Revised Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland.
+This revised analysis has reduced the number of policy areas where legislative common frameworks may be required to 21 and includes a number of matters relating to agriculture.

-In order to add further information, we offer a survey of those policy areas relevant to agriculture (annexed to this paper) which includes details of the EU law concerned and the implementing legislation for Scotland and, where appropriate, for the UK (occasionally on a GB basis) and for England and Wales.
+In order to add further information to the debate, we offer a survey of those policy areas relevant to agricultural matters (annexed to this paper) which includes details of the EU law concerned and the implementing legislation for Scotland and, where appropriate, for the UK (occasionally on a GB basis) and for England and Wales.